enova/pgl_ddl_deploy/README.md

   you don't necessarily want to replicate data for all tables.
 - `include_everything`: Propagate all DDL events regardless of schema.
 This is for cases like `GRANT` which do not provide access to information about which schema an object exists in.
+- `signal_blocking_subscriber_sessions`: Kill processes on the subscriber holding any kind of lock on the target table which would prevent DDL execution.  `cancel` will use `pg_cancel_backend`, `terminate` will use `pg_terminate_backend`.  `NULL` disables this feature.
+Killed sessions will be logged to the subscriber table `pgl_ddl_deploy.killed_blockers`, which has a field `reported` and `reported_at` which are designed for monitoring where you can notify users of killed queries, and then mark those queries as reported to users.
+- `subscriber_lock_timeout`: Only for use with `signal_blocking_subscriber_sessions`.
+This is an optional parameter for `lock_timeout` for DDL execution on subscriber in milliseconds before killing blockers.
+Default 3000 (3 seconds).

 There is already a pattern of schemas excluded always that you need not worry about.
 You can view them in this function: